mybigday/whisper.rn/README.md

 <string>This app requires microphone access in order to transcribe speech</string>
 ```

+For tvOS, please note that the microphone is not supported.

 ### Android
 Add the following line to ```android/app/src/main/AndroidManifest.xml```
 ```xml